kerimeredith/enterprise-docs/content/docs/overview/runtime_compliance/compliance_check/_index.md

 Anchore Enterprise remote execution manager (rem) enables an operator to run a compliance check for a defined container within a Kubernetes Cluster.
-REM contains functionality to perform package management such as installation and removal of OpenSCAP, retrieval of generated results files that will be sent to the compliance API, and the ability to provide a local data-store if upload functionality is disabled or unavailable.
+REM contains functionality to perform package management such as installation and removal of OpenSCAP, retrieval of generated results files, and upload compabilities to the compliance API.
+There is also a provided local data-store if upload functionality is disabled or unavailable.